In the five years between The Crazies and Martin, much had changed, both in the life of George Romero and his adopted hometown of Pittsburgh.

 Deciding on Braddock — one of the hardest hit mill towns — and utilizing family and friends, Romero started to film what he would later call his favorite film.

 Martin’s family has all died in Indianapolis, so he’s on his way to Pittsburgh — but not before shooting a woman up full of drugs and drinking her blood.
-He’s met at the train station by his uncle, Tateh Cuda, and taken to his new home: Braddock, PA.
+He’s met at the train station by his uncle, Tateh Cuda, and taken to his new home.
 Even today, Braddock is one of the most run-down sections of Pittsburgh — the decay evident in the movie got a lot worse before John Fetterman was elected and numerous civic campaigns have brought new business in.
 That said — it’s still a great setting for a horror film.

 Cuda and his niece Christine share a home and have allowed Martin to stay.
 The old man gives Martin several rules, including one that if ever kills anyone in Braddock, he’ll stake him through the heart.
-He keeps crucifixes and garlic all over the house, continually telling Martin that first, he’ll save his soul, and then, he kills him.
+He keeps crucifixes and garlic all over the house, continually telling Martin that first, he’ll save his soul, and then, kill him.
 Martin yells at Cuda, showing him that he can touch the crucifixes and eat the garlic and bitterly exclaims, “There’s no real magic…ever.”

 This is in direct contrast to Martin’s fantasies, shot in black and white (there’s supposedly a 2 hour and 45 minute cut of this film that’s only in black and white) like a romantic vampire movie, where women willingly give up their throats to him.
 The truth — he barely defeats the women in battle, needs drugs to sedate them and with no fangs, he must use a razor blade to kill them.